 Dark, light, heavy, joyous, sad, excited … our feelings are all a part of the human experience.
-The trick is to meet them without judgement, without the stories of things being right/wrong, good/bad, but rather simply as is.
-The medicine is often in our ability to sit with all of ourselves, & not continue to run away or shut down the parts of us that make us feel uncomfortable, afraid, or upset.
+The trick is to meet them without judgement, without the stories of things being right/wrong, good/bad, but observe them as is.
+The medicine is often in our ability to sit with all of ourselves, and not continue to run away, shut down or deny the parts of us that make us feel uncomfortable, afraid, or upset.

-We all have these aspects of ourselves, no matter how proficient we’ve become at hiding them from the light of day.
+We ALL have these aspects of ourselves, no matter how proficient we’ve become at hiding them from the light of day.
 They’re part of our journey, our duality, our wholeness, our inner work.
-To ignore, avoid, push them down, or gloss over our shadows is to deny our self of our humanity.
+To ignore, avoid, push them down, or gloss over our shadows is to deny our self of our humanity and of our truth.

-If we truly want to manifest the new goodness, call in the bounty, reach for our potential, attract the higher LOVE that awaits us, we have to stop recycling through the same choices, conditioning, mindset, behaviors.
-We need to be spacious, clear & free of the energetic weight of what creates disharmony, & misalignment in our lives.
+If we truly want to manifest the new goodness, call in the bounty, reach for our potential, attract the higher LOVE that awaits us, we have to stop recycling through the same choices, conditioning, mindset, behaviors and habits.
+We need to be spacious, clear and free of the energetic weight that creates disharmony and misalignment in our lives.

 Over the years, I’ve come to know shadow work as a powerful illuminating teacher for game changing shifts, for new discovery, reconciliation, embracing my wholeness, deep healing & even deeper Self LOVE.

 Take time to cast your mind back over all this year has shown you.
 Can you see a pattern, a revolving door that delivers a sense of familiarity?